MVP – Minimum Viable Product for small business

 Write down how it’s going to work

-How’s going to look
+How it’s going to look

 Is it going to have a store, email marketing, social media

-Another thing that I want to say about MVP is that is a great way to just focus on progress over perfection.
+Another thing that I want to say about MVP is that it is a great way to just focus on progress over perfection.
 Even though sometimes, you’re putting thing together and you’re not happy with the way they look or the way the message stands, that’s all stuff that can be improved upon after you’ve actually launched and put it in front of people.